lgrimley/probabilistic_TCfldHzd/README.md

 # Probablistic TC Flood Hazards

 This repository contains the codes developed for probabilistic simulations of TC flooding leveraging multiple physics-based models.
 The engine of this framework is SFINCS, an open-access 2D hydrodynamic model (https://sfincs.readthedocs.io/en/latest/index.html).
 When possible, we focused on using open-source python packages including HydroMT (https://deltares.github.io/hydromt/latest/index.html).
 The codes used to process inputs and outputs from the SFINCS model can be adapted for other case studies.
-The codes in this repository are configured for a case study in North and South Carolina (Grimley et al. 2026) using a TC Dataset from Gori et al. 2022.
+The codes in this repository are configured for a case study in North and South Carolina (Grimley et al. 2026).

 Key workflows:
 1. Processing TC Dataset (Gori et al. 2022)